 The second is a series of letters received by Sraffa from an unnamed Swiss organisation who custodied gold bullion for him.

-It’s reasonable to conjecture that this was also the Swiss Bank Corporation, though it’s impossible to know as the letters are so discrete as to carry no letterhead or distinguishing detail of any kind.
-These letters give us an inventory of Sraffa's bullion holdings in Switzerland as of 1975, and broadly corroborate Stone's assertion that Sraffa swapped out of bonds into gold bullion.
+It’s reasonable to conjecture that this was also the Swiss Bank Corporation, though it’s impossible to be sure as the letters are so discrete as to carry no letterhead or distinguishing detail of any kind.
+These letters give us an inventory of Sraffa's bullion holdings in Switzerland as of 1975 and broadly corroborate Stone's assertion that Sraffa swapped out of bonds into gold bullion.

-As of 1960, we can substitute the simulated portfolio of bonds for gold and then continue to price the portfolio all the way through to 1983.
+As of 1960, we can substitute the simulated portfolio of bonds for gold (as per Stone's account) and then continue to price the portfolio all the way through to 1983.

 I first collected monthly price data for the period from 1946 to 1951 (the period in which Sraffa was actively trading) and six monthly data from 1929 to 1960.

-Sraffa’s receipts show that between 1946 and 1951, he traded quite frequently, realising capital gains and recycling his proceeds into other issues.
-However, in late 1951 Sraffa halted his trading altogether.
+Sraffa’s trading receipts show that between 1946 and 1951, he traded quite frequently, realising capital gains and recycling his proceeds into other Japanese issues.

 Sraffa's final trades consolidate his holdings into the 1899 bond.
 This issue bore one of the earliest maturity dates.